HubSpot CRM pricing 2026: A complete breakdown & cost-saving tips

 Service Hub plans

-Here's a quick look at what you can expect to pay for the Service Hub.
-Just remember these prices are for an annual commitment and can change.
+Here's a quick look at what you can expect for the Service Hub in 2026.
+These prices reflect an annual commitment.

 Starter$15/mo per seat1 Core SeatTicketing, Shared Inbox, Live Chat, Basic Bots, 2 Ticket PipelinesNone